About

 Paleo Chocolate Chip COOKIE DOUGH Truffles!
 Just six ingredients, no baking required and ready in less than 20 minutes.
 The perfect healthier treat!
 Gluten-free, dairy-free, low sugar.

-chocolate chip cookie dough truffles on countertop this recipe
+chocolate chip cookie dough truffles on countertop

 We’re over halfway through with January!
 Which for me that just means we’re getting (a little bit) closer to warmer weather… Ha, we still have quite a ways to go here in Michigan with winter weather often lasting through all of March into April.